 also knit while watching the tele.

 I came to adult faith as a young mum.
 I had been sent to Sunday School as a child but stopped attending church after being Confirmed at 13 and by the time I married at 20 I didn’t believe in God.
 Nevertheless, I did have my children Christened because that’s what you do with a baby (any excuse for a party).
 When Frances was invited to Sunday school at 5 and after a visit from the deaconess I eventually started to attend St Paul’s in Burton.
 My childhood faith was re-awakened, grew and flourished as I gradually offered myself to Jesus.
-Over the years I have known God to be One who heals, strengthens and enables, and I very much look forward to seeing what he has in store next.
+Over the years I have known God to be One who heals, strengthens and enables.

 Terry - I’m a Geordie, born in North Shields (although not sounding that way anymore!) and having my first years on the NE coast.
 I have also lived on the perimeter of the Lake District before moving to the Midlands when 9.
 I learned to love reading and classical music through my Mum and Birding through friends and especially through my English teacher at school who stood up for me when I was the ‘bad boy’ of the school!